romanpauk/dingo/docs/core-concepts.md

 In practice:

-- register the exact array shape you want to store
+- register the exact array shape to store
 - resolve either the exact shape or the supported borrowed/owning array view for that scope
 - keep shape in mind, because nested arrays do not flatten to `T*`